NuggMD

 Plant Milks

 Many non-dairy options are readily available, including almond, soy, and oat milk.
 However, keep an eye out for flavorings.
-While not vegan, these milk alternatives can significantly alter the taste of a recipe.
-Stick to plain unless the recipe requires a certain flavor.
+While not vegan, these milk alternatives can significantly alter a recipe's taste.
+Stick to plain unless the recipe calls for a specific flavor.

 Eggs

-Flaxseed meal, applesauce, or aquafaba all serve as egg replacements capable of binding a baked good’s ingredients.
+Flaxseed meal, applesauce, or aquafaba can all serve as egg replacements, binding a baked good’s ingredients.

 Chocolate